www.nomadictheatre.org

 Commedia dell’Arte:

 A form of improvisational theatre born on the streets of Renaissance Italy in the 16th century.
 While this masked performance style was rooted in political satire of the times, the style and characters are very relevant today.
-Mask training pushes the limits of all performers.
-Nomadic performers have taught Commedia to children and adults in Portland and around Europe.

 Clown:

 A hyperextension of oneself through the red nose.
 The Nomadic performers explore the vast world of clown from many directions.
 They have taught people from 7 to 70 the art of clowning.
-Be funny!